MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P03-Introduction-to-Navigation-Controllers/content.md

 >
 >1.
 Learned the basics of what a navigation controller does.
 >2.
 Added a navigation controller to your app by embedding the `ListNotesTableViewController` in one.
 >3.
-Learned how set the title of a view so that it displays in the navigation bar.
+Learned how to set the title of a view so that it displays in the navigation bar.
 We set the `ListNotesTableViewController`'s title to Notes.